Primary Purpose

 The simplest rule is this: keep Dropbox for storage, and use SendPhoto when the gallery should feel like part of your service rather than just a folder with photos inside it.

-This page is written from SendPhoto's perspective and is meant to help photographers choose the right workflow.
-Competitor plans, features, and limits can change, so verify important purchase details on the vendor's current pricing and documentation pages.
+This comparison is written from SendPhoto perspective and is meant to help photographers choose the right workflow.
+We compare delivery workflow, client experience, privacy controls, proofing fit, and pricing posture.
+Use this page to narrow the shortlist, then verify important purchase details on the vendor current pricing and documentation pages.